caseyshields/Orion/README.md

 #### How do we query and rank stars' characteristics for the plan?

-- Spatialy (lesser circles, longitudinal slices, latitudinal slices)?
+- Spatially (lesser circles, longitudinal slices, latitudinal slices)?
 - Visual magnitude?
 - Density?